samochieng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the content of 2 files

 4-lastlines
 Display the last 10 lines

+5-firstlines
+Display the first 10 lines

 10-no_more_js
 deletes all the .js files